Draft United Nations resolution on Israeli settlements, 2011: International response

-A protest is held outside the U.S. embassy in Tel Aviv, Israel, the day following the vote, with approximately 50 people attending it.
+A protest was held outside the U.S. embassy in Tel Aviv, Israel, the day following the vote, with approximately 50 people attending it.
 One protester was reported to have stated the protest was part of "a new campaign pointing a finger at the US complicity in Israeli crimes."
 The following Sunday, approximately 3000 Palestinians gather in Ramallah to protest the veto.